nrohani/SARS-CoV-2/README.md

 * **Narjes Rohani**, **Fatemeh Ahmadi Moughari**  and **Changiz Eslahchi** Please do not hesitate to contact us if you have any question:
 Mail: n.rohani@mail.sbu.ac.ir
+Please cite us if you find this study helpful.